And even if you have used one before, the various terminologies and nuances involved can easily lead to confusion.

 Breaking Employer of Record down a bit further...

 If your company operates across multiple countries — or is looking to expand globally — it can be difficult to stay on top of complex local regulations regarding taxes, benefits and so on.

 EORs decrease all the complications related to these HR-related operations — allowing you to access new markets, manage payroll for international employees, sponsor work visas and run benefit systems more efficiently.

 When you use an EOR service, they become the registered employer of your workers — just without any supervisory or management control (that’s still in your hands as the original employer!)

 More specifically, the Employer of Record will provide a registered entity for running a compliant local payroll inside the host country, arrange all visas and work permits and be able to advise you on laws regarding local contracts, worker protections, notice periods, termination rules and severance pay.
 They will also act as the host country interface between your employees and local government authorities.

-This invaluable service ensures your business stays in compliance with local labour laws and other regulations when going international.
-Plus, it takes a big chunk out of that paperwork piling up on your desk!
+This invaluable service ensures your business' global payroll stays in compliance with local labour laws and other regulations when going international.
+Plus, payroll outsourcing takes a big chunk out of that paperwork piling up on your desk!